rur/treetop/README.markdown

 Treetop is a utility for building hierarchies of nested templates from which HTTP request handlers can be constructed.

-HTML web app endpoints typically use a lot of shared structure.
+HTML endpoints in web applications typically share a lot of common structure.
-Composable templates are supported in Go<sup>1</sup> to reduce boilerplate.
+Composable templates are supported in Go<sup>1</sup> to reduce HTML boilerplate.
-Treetop views combine functions with nested templates so that boilerplate can also be avoided in request handlers.
+Treetop combines functions with nested templates to reduce boilerplate in the handlers as well.

                   BaseHandler(...)